 Follow on Twitter

-Paul Niehaus is an economist at the University of California San Diego and is a cofounder of GiveDirectly.
+Paul Niehaus is an economist at the University of California San Diego and a cofounder of GiveDirectly.

 Pedro Serôdio